Lewis Hamilton's Race Suit From First Win Sells for $241,000

 — Chase Jordan (@goatcollect) December 19, 2023

-Since that emblematic win, Hamilton has carved his name into Formula One history with an illustrious career that boasts a record-equaling seven World Championship titles, matching the legendary Michael Schumacher.
+Since that win, Hamilton has carved his name into Formula One history with an illustrious career that boasts a record-equaling seven World Championship titles, that equals the legendary Michael Schumacher.
 His journey, from a rookie sensation to a seasoned champion, mirrors the appreciation trajectory of the sold memorabilia.

 Sports Memorabilia Market on the Rise